beatrichartz/sinatra-mustache/README.md

       set :views, 'templates' # totally optional
     end

-And then put your .mustache files in your app's views folder
+And then put your .mustache files in your app's views folder.

-Instance variables and locals are available to the template as well as yaml front matter.
+Instance variables and locals are available to the template as well as YAML front matter.

 Helpers
 ======